Lino-DC/DevSecOps/README.md

 | The DevSecOps Security Checklist | Gitlab security devops diagram |

 ## 🙏🏼 Wrap Up
-#If you think the roadmap can be improved, please do open a PR with any updates and submit any issues.
-Also, #I will continue to improve this, so you might want to star this repository to revisit.
+If you think the roadmap can be improved, please do open a PR with any updates and submit any issues.
+Also, I will continue to improve this, so you might want to star this repository to revisit. -->